-However, since, quieter vocals will perk up the listeners ears a little, we can use it as a way to create energy.
-One of our favorite songs, do this perfectly.
+However, since, quieter vocals will perk up the listener’s ears a little, we can use them as a way to create energy.
+One of our favorite songs does this perfectly.
 The amazing Brazilian producer Marcioz does this exact technique in his track, “Mate Um Bonito Hoje Mesmo”.

 Putting it in simpler terms, going from a quieter vocal to a loud and dynamic part, creates an extremely powerful, and dynamic transition.
 The quiet vocal serves to increase the energy of the entire chorus/drop.

 That being said, these decisions can only be made when you know what you’re doing.
 Knowing what’s “correct”, will help you break the rules in an informed way, leading to more unique music.

 To continue this vocal mixing saga, let’s look into how you can make your vocals pop out in a mix.

 How Do Professionals Mix Their Vocals?
 (Quick Steps):